Seoul, Korea: The Food Tour

 Raw beef mixed with raw egg, dipped in sesame oil and salt.
 So delicious.

 We stopped by Uke Zamezip for some fresh yukhoe while on the way to Gwangjang Market for some street food.
 It was well worth it.
-The casual vibe - enjoying yukke over conversation and cheers of soju and beer, was a nice segue to sitting at the food stalls in the nearby Market.
+The casual vibe - enjoying yukke over conversation and cheers of soju and beer, was a nice segue to sitting at the food stalls in the nearby market.

 Cafes